 Nasittuq has expended considerable effort to reduce the likelihood and limit the impact of Hazmat spills.
-For example, only a limited number of Hazmat products may be purchased and stored on NWS sites on approval of Environmental Services.
+For example, only a limited number of Hazmat products may be purchased and stored on NWS sites, on approval of the Environmental Services and NWSO (these products appear in the Hazardous Materials List in Maximo).

-Except for the large volumes of glycol used in power generation/heating systems, most hazardous products are stored and used in small quantities, e.g. consumer-sized packages/containers such as an aerosol can.
+Except for the large volumes of glycol used in power generation/heating systems, most hazardous products are stored and used in small quantities, e.g., 'consumer-sized' packages/containers such as an aerosol can.
 Furthermore, it is likely that any Hazmat spill will occur indoors given the controlled storage requirements for these materials.

 By far the biggest risk, in terms of likelihood of occurrence and volume of potential spilled material, is that associated with POL spills, particularly Jet A-1 fuel.
-Millions of litres of fuel are transported, transferred, stored, and consumed annually by the NWS.
+Millions of litres of fuel (and thousands of litres of oil and lubricants) are transported, transferred, stored, and consumed annually by the NWS.

 In recognition of this risk, the details of this Spill Plan tend to focus on issues related to fuel spills.
 Nevertheless, the procedures described herein apply to all manner of POL or Hazmat spills.
-Alternative or additional procedures will be clearly indicated where requirements differ significantly between POL and Hazmat spills (e.g. Spill Crew wearing Personal Protective Equipment when handling toxic substances).
+Alternative or additional procedures will be clearly indicated where requirements differ significantly between POL and Hazmat spills (e.g., Spill Crew wearing Personal Protective Equipment when handling toxic substances).